9 Different Types of Snakes in North Carolina

 One of the easy types of snakes in North Carolina to identify is the ring-necked snake.

-They are often brown or olive, though occasionally, they have a base color that is practically black.
+They are often brown or olive, though occasionally, they have a practically black base color.

 They also have neck rings that match the color of their bellies, which can be red, orange, or yellow.